Nowshin1077/Leetcode-Solutions/README.md

-# Leetcode SQL Solutions
+# Leetcode Solutions
-My leetcode sql solutions all in one.
+My leetcode solutions all in one.